Nevenall/Shift-X/System/04 Events.md

 ### Reduce heat

 Say what your character does to reduce the {heat} level of the crew and make an action roll.
 Maybe you {Consort} with your friend who’s a officer and she arranges for a few incriminating Watch reports to disappear.
-Or maybe you {Command} the fear of the local citizens so they’re afraid to snitch.
+Or maybe you {Menace} the fear of the local citizens so they’re afraid to snitch.

 Reduce {heat} according to the result: {1-3:} one, {4/5:} two, {6:} three, {critical:} five.